-4.1 Upon approval of this Technical Report, the LDS Sub-working Group will continue to develop the technical specifications that implement the applications defined in the report.

-- 4.2 The operational timeline for next steps is envisioned as: - a) solicit all comments, incorporate revisions and have final draft of policies/functionalities and preliminary draft of technical specifications ready for submission to TAG/MRTD/21; and - b) complete the Technical Report through to publication of final technical specifications in late 2013 or early 2014.
+- 4.1 The LDS Sub-Working Group will continue outreach to government entities to expand understanding of the optional additional applications and collaboration with TF5 to develop the policy and technical specifications that implement the applications defined in this report. - 4.2 The LDS Sub-Working Group will hold the next meeting on January 29-30, 2013 in Washington, DC.
+TF5 will report on progress on the drafting of technical specifications.
+This meeting will be in advance of the NTWG which is scheduled for February 18-21, 2013 (location to be finalized). - 4.3 The operational timeline for next steps as envisioned is: - Solicit all comments, incorporate revisions and have final draft of policies / functionalities and preliminary draft of technical specifications ready for submission to TAG-MRTD/22; and - Complete the Technical Report through to publication of final technical specifications in late 2014.